ebellocchia/telegram_payment_bot/README.md

 In both cases (Google Sheet or Excel file), the file shall contain the following columns starting from the second row (the first row is used as header):
 - Email address used for paying (for convenience, since an email address is usually required in payment platforms)
 - Telegram username
-- Expiration date of the payment in the format dd/mm/yyyy or yyyy-mm-dd
+- Expiration date of the payment in the format specified by *payment_date_format*

 The indexes of these columns are set in the configuration file.
 It is possible to add other columns beside these if necessary, they are simply ignored by the bot.